waikato-llm/llm-dataset-converter/plugins/pairs-to-llama2.md

   -N LOGGER_NAME, --logger_name LOGGER_NAME
-                        The custom name to use for the logger, uses the plugin name by default (default: None)
+                        The custom name to use for the logger, uses the plugin name by default (default: None) --prefix PREFIX       The prefix to use for the instruction. (default: None)
 ```